-The forward-looking young men who on that day in 1883 banded together to form an association that has grown into Phi Delta Chi are all deceased.
-But their names will long be remembered by every Phi Dex: Charles Edward Bond, Franklin Herbert Frazee, Llewellyn Hall Gardner, Calvin Pomeroy Godfrey, Adolph Gustave Hoffman, Arthur Gilliam Hopper, Charles F. Hueber, George Pawling Leamon, Arthur Sidney Rogers, Azor Thurston, and Albert Tenny Waggoner.
+The forward-looking young men who banded together in 1883 to form the association that grew into today’s Phi Delta Chi are all deceased.
+But their names will long be remembered by every Phi Dex: Charles Edward Bond, Franklin Herbert Frazee, Llewellyn Hall Gardner, Calvin Pomeroy Godfrey, Adolph Gustave Hoffman, Arthur Gilliam Hopper, Charles F. Hueber, George Pawling Leamon, Arthur Sidney Rogers, Azor Thurston, and Albert Tenney Waggoner.

-Four years after founding in 1887, the society adopted a ritual, symbols, signs, and regalia.
-Then in 1896, a second chapter was organized at Northwestern University in Evanston, Illinois.
-The chapter at Ann Arbor then became known as the Alpha Chapter and the chapter at Evanston became known as the Beta Chapter.
-The third chapter, Gamma, was started at Columbia University in 1898.
+Four years after the founding, in 1887, the society adopted a ritual, symbols, signs, and regalia.
+Then, in 1896, a second Chapter was organized at Northwestern University in Evanston, Illinois.
+The Chapter at Ann Arbor thus became known as Alpha Chapter and the Chapter at Evanston as Beta Chapter.
+The third Chapter, Gamma, started at New York College of Pharmacy (later Columbia University) in 1898.

-Albert Benjamin Prescott (1832-1905) then Dean of College of Pharmacy at Michigan, encouraged the 11 founders in the formation of the society.
-He was made the first honorary member and then served as the group’s sponsor.
-Dean Prescott’s name has been associated with the highest and finest traditions and awards of the fraternity through out the years.
-Prescott is acclaimed as an innovator in pharmaceutical education.
-He served the American Pharmaceutical Association as President in 1900 and at one timed assayed the gold for the US mint.
+Albert Benjamin Prescott (1832-1905), then Dean of the College of Pharmacy at Michigan, encouraged the 11 founders to form our Fraternity.
+The founders named him our first honorary Brother and Prescott served as the group’s sponsor.
+Dean Prescott’s name is associated with the highest and finest traditions and awards of the Fraternity throughout the years.
+Prescott is acclaimed worldwide as an innovator in pharmaceutical education.
+He served as president of the American Pharmaceutical Association in 1900 and for a time assayed gold for the U.S. Mint.

-The Communicator, the official publication for Phi Delta Chi was first published nationally in 1906 and has been published regular ever since.
-During World War II, it was cut in size and published as Communicator Junior.
-Today The Communicator is published four times a year.
+The Communicator, our official publication, was first published nationally in 1906 and has been published regularly ever since.
+Originally, it was a chapter publication published in Ann Arbor.
+Just before World War II, it was cut in size and published as Communicator Junior.
+Today, The Communicator is published several times a year.

 Phi Delta Chi originally accepted for membership men in the fields of pharmacy and chemistry, the latter including both chemistry majors and chemical engineers.
-During the depression days of 1928-1933 difficulties arose because the fraternity was serving two professions, and therefore membership requirements were changed to include the persons majoring in the field of pharmacy only.
-And thus Phi Delta Chi as we know it today was formed, a Professional Fraternity serving the field of Pharmacy.
+During the Great Depression of 1928 to 1933, difficulties arose as the fraternity tried to serve two professions.
+Therefore, membership requirements were changed to include only persons majoring in the field of pharmacy.
+Thus Phi Delta Chi as we know it today was formed, a Professional Fraternity serving Pharmacy.

-Throughout the years, it has been a matter of considerable pride to Phi Delta Chi’s that the organization has not only been kept intact under conditions that were highly destructive to all types of organizations, but that always Brothers have come forward to carry on the work of the organization and to expand it.
-Since it founding in 1883, Phi Delta Chi has chartered 57 undergraduate chapters and has initiated 33,000 men and women into the Brotherhood.
+Throughout the years it has been a matter of considerable pride to Phi Delta Chi’s that the organization not only has been kept intact through wars and economic crises, but that Brothers always came forward to carry on the work of the organization and to expand it.
+Since our founding in 1883, Phi Delta Chi has chartered more than 70 collegiate Chapters and has initiated more than 50,000 men and women into the Brotherhood.

-Through the years, the Fraternity has met in national Grand Councils many times.
+Through the years, the Fraternity has met in Grand Councils many times.
 These meetings are rotated through every region of the nation.
-Regional Conferences supplement the national Gatherings.
+Regional Conferences supplement the national gatherings.
 The greatest experiences of fraternalism occur when Brothers meet for these festive events.

-“The object of the association shall be to advance the science of pharmacy and its allied interests, and to foster and promote a fraternal spirit among its members.”
+“The object of this association shall be to advance the science of pharmacy and its allied interests and to foster and promote a fraternal spirit among its members.”